Skip to main content

 • Prolonged Symptoms:

-• If diarrhea lasts longer than 5–7 days, especially if symptoms are not improving, seek medical advice, as this may indicate a more persistent infection or another underlying condition.
+• If Diarrhoea lasts longer than 5–7 days, especially if symptoms are not improving, seek medical advice, as this may indicate a more persistent infection or another underlying condition.

 • High Fever or Severe Abdominal Pain: